ditatechwriter/dita_stuff/docs/mdita_syntax.md

 |Content|*Long Cell*|
 |Content|**Cell**|Cell|

 Admittedly MDITA, like any flavor of Markdown, is weak when it comes to tables.
 Markdown tables must be short and simple or they become virtually impossible to read.
-Reviewing Markdown content that content long and/or complex tables is very difficult and defeats the purpose.
+Reviewing Markdown content that content long and/or complex tables is difficult and defeats the purpose.

+!!! warning

-**Warning:** If you have a documentation that contains many tables then Markdown-based systems are probably less useful.
+    If you have a documentation that has many tables then Markdown-based systems are probably less useful.
 A more robust system like standard DITA is more appropriate in that case.

 ## Video

-Generally you cannot add videos to a Markdown file but by adding the HDITA HTML5 tags to the file you can access video:
+You can't add videos to a Markdown file but by adding the HDITA HTML5 tags to the file you can access video:

 ```xml
 Check out the video below for more information: